xMartin/php-introduction/11_namespaces_and_autoloading.md

 ### Autoloading

-The easiest way to make our `src` directory known to composer as the "place for everything" is to add this "autoload" section to `composer.json`:
+The easiest way to make our `src` directory known to Composer as "the place for everything" is to add this "autoload" section to `composer.json`:

 ```json
 {